 Most rental-car companies offer four forms of optional insurance:

 * Supplemental liability protection.
 Rental companies are required to automatically provide minimum liability insurance in most states but this coverage provides additional protection for personal injury and property damage claims.
 If you already have increased liability coverage limits on your existing insurance policies or an excess liability insurance policy, then this coverage may not be needed.
-The cost for this protection is usually about $7 to $9 per day.

 * Personal accident insurance: Your coverage under existing health, life and auto insurance coverage will apply so paying the extra $3 or so per day may not be necessary.